MST-CS2300-F24/mst-cs2300-project/README.md

 From here, install the necessary packages using the command `pip install -r requirments.txt`

-Change the MySQL login information in `MySQL.py` and `initialize.py` to mattch your MySQL server
+Change the MySQL login information in `MySQL.py` and `initialize.py` to match your MySQL server.

+## Initialization
+To initialize the Database to your MySQL Server, run `inititialize.py` from your virtual environment.

+## Deployment
+To launch the web app, run `run.py` from your virtual environment.